 - A growing body of scientific research and evidence suggests that these harmful substances can transfer into the tissue of aquatic species – such as fish – that are consumed by

 What needs to happen?

-- Stemming the tide of plastics entering the Ocean will require a combination of approaches, including limiting plastic use, improving waste collection, infrastructure, and management, and expanding recycling, particularly in the countries where most of the plastic originates.
+- Stemming the tide of plastics entering the Ocean will require a combination of approaches, including, most importantly, reducing and limiting the amount of plastic that we use, , improving waste collection, infrastructure, and management, and expanding recycling, particularly in the countries where most of the plastic trash